hci-lab-um/heuristics-for-test-tool-design/README.md

 The idea-t framework has 12 heuristics in 3 themes, together with expanations, supporting activities, and resources.
 It is based on research in industry about testers' experiences with their tools, and is intended to help you think about factors that affect the design and attributes of tools to support testing.
 The framework have been built and evaluated iteratively with input from industry practitioners and experts.

 The themes are Why?, Who? and Context?
-Here is a quick introduction to the 12 heuristics:   [◄ To Quick Start page](../How-To/Navigate-idea-t/QuickStart.md) It has a brief summary of each of the heuristics, with links to more information.
+Here is a quick introduction to the 12 heuristics:   [◄ To Quick Start page](/How-To/Navigate-idea-t/QuickStart.md) with a brief summary of each of the heuristics, with links to more information.

 There is also a workshop using a mind map which can help you work with a group to use the heuristics.
 The workshop is designed to take 99 minutes, and was first run at TestBash Brighton in October 2025 TBD add link to workshop materials TBD